entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## EntandoAppPluginLink

-The EntandoAppPluginLink custom resource is created when an AppBuilder user links an EntandoPlugin to the current EntandoApp, or deploys an EntandoPlugin for use in the current EntandoApp.
+The EntandoAppPluginLink custom resource is created when an AppBuilder user links an EntandoPlugin to the current EntandoApp or deploys an EntandoPlugin for use in the current EntandoApp.
 The Entando Operator processes the resulting EntandoAppPluginLink and creates a path for the Plugin on the Ingress that exposes the EntandoApp in question.
 This path is determined by the `spec.ingressPath` property on the EntandoPlugin custom resource itself.
 If the EntandoPlugin resides in a namespace other than the namespace of the EntandoApp, the EntandoOperator creates a Kubernetes